Emmanuelle REUNGOAT

 “The Yellow Vests as Protagonists: Ordinary Citizens Entering Politics” (with F. Buton and C. Jouhanneau), *Participations*, 41(1), 2025, pp. 61–90.

-“The Yellow Vests: An Endless Revolt?
-A Collective Ethnography of Roundabouts to Understand the Movement’s Duration,” (with A. Bernard de Raymond, L. Bonin, S. Bordiec, C. Clement, P. Chiron, K. Clement, C. Elalaoui, P. Liochon, Q. Ravelli), Genèses, 2023/1 (No. 130), pp. 80–111.
+“The Yellow Vests: A Never-Ending Revolt?
+A Collective Ethnography of Roundabouts to Understand the Movement’s Duration,” (with A. Bernard de Raymond, L. Bonin, S. Bordiec, C. Clement, P. Chiron, K. Clement, C. Elalaoui, P. Liochon, Q. Ravelli), *Genèses*, 2023/1 (No. 130), pp. 80–111.
 DOI: 10.3917/gen.130.0080.

-“Understanding the French Yellow Vests movement through the lens of mixed methods: A French touch in social movement studies?” (with M. Della Sudda), introduction, in French Politics, 20, (3-4), December 2022, pp. 303–317.
+“Understanding the French Yellow Vests Movement Through the Lens of Mixed Methods: A French Touch in Social Movement Studies?” (with M. Della Sudda), introduction, in *French Politics*, 20, (3-4), December 2022, pp. 303–317.

-“Becoming Political While Avoiding Politics: A Study of First-Time Yellow Vest Protesters,”(with F. Buton and C. Jouhanneau) in French Politics, 20, (3–4), December 2022, pp. 395–419.
+“Becoming Political While Avoiding Politics: A Study of First-Time Yellow Vest Protesters,”(with F. Buton, C. Jouhanneau) in *French Politics*, 20, (3-4), December 2022, pp. 395–419.

-“United in Diversity: Understanding What Unites and What Divides the Yellow Vests”(with J. Y. Dormagen and L. Michel), in *French Politics*, 20, (3–4), December 2022, pp. 444–478.
+“United in Diversity: Understanding What Unites and What Divides the Yellow Vests”(with JY Dormagen and L. Michel), in *French Politics*, 20, (3-4), December 2022, pp. 444–478.

-“Are movements opposed to climate change policy necessarily anti-environmental?
+“Are movements opposed to climate-change policy necessarily anti-environmental?
 A review of social science research on the Yellow Vests’ environmental attitudes?” (with A. Levain, S. Persico, C. Alexandre, C. Dondeyne, C. Elalaoui, L. Fortun, N. Gaborit, Y. Le Lann, M. Della Sudda), French Politics, 20, (3-4), December 2022, pp. 550–572.

 (With C. Bouillaud), “AreThey All Opponents?
-From Euroscepticism to the Uses of Criticism of Europe,” (with C. Bouillaud),*Politique Européenne*, 2014, No. 43, Vol. 1, pp. 9–45.
+From Euroskepticism to the Uses of Criticism of Europe,” (with C. Bouillaud),*Politique Européenne*, 2014, No. 43, Vol. 1, pp. 9–45.

-“Mobilizing Europe in the National Arena,”European Policy, 2014, No. 43, Vol. 1, pp. 120–162.
+“Mobilizing Europe in National Competition,”European Policy, 2014, No. 43, Vol. 1, pp. 120–162.

 Preprints, articles in non-peer-reviewed journals, and dictionary entries